How to Frost a Cake

 - Spread a thick layer of buttercream icing over the sides of your cake, approximately 1 centimeter in thickness, using a straight spatula.
 Don’t worry about it being perfectly smooth at this stage.

-- Angle the cake scraper at 90 degrees to the cake and spin the turntable to sweep the scraper across the surface of your cake and distribute the buttercream evenly.
+- Angle the cake scraper at 90 degrees to the cake and sweep the scraper across the surface by spinning the turntable.
+This allows you to evenly distribute the buttercream icing.
 As the icing spreads, you’ll see some excess building on the front of the scraper.
 Simply return the excess to your icing bowl.

 - Add a dollop of icing to the top of your cake and spread it evenly across the top with your offset spatula.